BobaBoard/boba-docs/src/content/docs/users/intro.md

 ---
+title: BobaBoard Basics
+sidebar:
-sidebar_position: 1
+  order: 1
 ---

-# BobaBoard Basics

 _"BobaBoard will move you and fill you with a feeling of deep peace.
 I hope your time here will be pleasant and your memories will last forever."_